 Programme overview

 The Master of Music (MMus) is designed to further develop your musical skills, enabling entry to a high-level career in many areas of music.
-At masters level, you are able to specialise in one of four distinct areas – performance, composition, musicology or studio pedagogy.
+At masters level, you are able to specialise in one of six distinct areas – classical performance, jazz performance, popular music, composition, musicology or music education.

 You will have the chance to investigate your individual interests and talents, engage in independent thought about music and critically analyse the theories and practices that influence your discipline.